 - Will those with settled status have the same access to rights and entitlements as those with permanent residence?

 - The introduction of the scheme and the confusion and uncertainty around it may have knock on effects for non-EU non-UK/Irish nationals.

 - What will the criminality checks entail and what will be constituted as a serious crime?

-- How are the Home Office diseminating information about this scheme to ensure that everyone who will be impacte knows about it?
+- How are the Home Office disseminating information about this scheme to ensure that everyone who will be impact knows about it?

 - How will this work for seasonal workers?

-- Are assurances on the scheme guarateed if no deal is reached?
+- Are assurances on the scheme guaranteed if no deal is reached?